-- MRC TIF Fund (formerly General Fund): Tracks all property tax revenues and debt service payments.
+- The Budget is now a biennial budget, rather than an annual budget and includes the Madras Urban Renewal Agency General Fund, all Commercial District Funds as outlined above and the Housing Urban Renewal Funds. - Commercial District Revenue: - o Property Tax Revenue is growing with a 11.7% forecasted increase for the next biennium vs. the prior. - o Program Income (loan repayments) projected to increase from \$50,200 repayment to \$71,000 with the additional number of loans being issued. - MRC TIF Fund (formerly General Fund): Tracks all property tax revenues and debt service payments.
 This includes the line of credit, du jour borrowing and formal issuances such as bonds.
 Du Jour borrowing is a mechanism in which the City provides a one-day loan.
 Property tax receipts are then used to repay that one-day loan to the City.
-This allows property tax revenues to be used towards debt rather than for direct purchases, consistent with Urban Renewal best practices. - The City of Madras has arranged for a line of credit up to \$1,000,000 with First Interstate Bank (formerly Bank of the Cascades).
+This allows property tax revenues to be used towards debt rather than for direct purchases, consistent with Urban Renewal best practices. - o The City of Madras a line of credit up to \$1,500,000 with First Interstate Bank (formerly Bank of the Cascades).
 This line of credit is anticipated to be sufficient for supporting the District's plans for the next 12 to 24 months.
 The line of credit will ultimately be paid off with long term bond financing consistent with the District's round-one funding approach as anticipated by the Urban Renewal Plan.
 The line of credit is reviewed and adjusted annually.